n6il/toolshed/doc/ToolShed.md

 <h2 id="introduction">Introduction</h2>

-Some of the ToolShed Team: Tim Lindner, James Jones, Mark Marlette, Boisy Pitre, Roy Justus
+Some of the ToolShed Team: Tormod Volden, Tim Lindner, James Jones, Mark Marlette, Boisy Pitre, Roy Justus

 Say hello to ToolShed, a free software product which houses a set of utilities designed  to help you create programs and applications for several computing platforms for the Color Computer and Dragon systems running BASIC or NitrOS-9.

 ToolShed brings you the ease and speed of developing these programs to your modern personal computer running Windows, Mac OS X or Linux.
 The tools in the shed consist of a relocatable macro assembler/linker and intermediate code analyzer, a stand-alone assembler, an OS-9/Disk BASIC file manager and more.